pelias/analysis/README.md

 ## Using Tokenizers

-Tokenizers are intended to be used as part of an analyzer, but can also be used independently by calling `Array.reduce' on an array of tokens:
+Tokenizers are intended to be used as part of an analyzer, but can also be used independently by calling `Array.reduce` on an array of tokens:

 ```javascript
 var tokenizer = require('./tokenizer/diacritic')